September 1, 2017

-The Cornell Lab of Ornithology offers online ads at its All About Birds website and species guide.
-Ad contracts are for a minimum of three months and are paid quarterly.
-Advertisers can choose from a variety of standard packages, or we can prepare customized packages to suit your interests.
+The Cornell Lab of Ornithology offers online ads at its All About Birds website.
+Ad contracts are for a minimum of three months and paid quarterly.
+Advertisers can choose from a variety of standard packages, or we can prepare customized packages.